Is There Still a Sherut from Ben Gurion Airport?

 Is There Still a Sherut from Ben Gurion Airport to Haifa?

-No. The former Amal sherut service between Ben Gurion Airport and Haifa is no longer operating.
+No. The former Amal sherut service between Ben Gurion Airport and Haifa has also been discontinued.

-👉 For a complete guide to the current ways of traveling from Ben Gurion Airport to Haifa, including taxis, public transportation options, and private transfers, see my dedicated guide: How to Get from Ben Gurion Airport to Haifa.
+👉 Traveling to Haifa?
+For a complete guide to all current transportation options, including costs and practical tips, see How to Get from Ben Gurion Airport to Haifa.

 Is There a Sherut from Ben Gurion Airport to Tel Aviv?

-👉 For a complete overview of the current transportation options from Ben Gurion Airport to Tel Aviv, including the advantages and limitations of each option, see my detailed guide: How to Get from Ben Gurion Airport to Tel Aviv.
+👉 Heading to Tel Aviv?
+Find the best way to travel from Ben Gurion Airport based on your arrival time, budget and luggage in my guide: How to Get from Ben Gurion Airport to Tel Aviv.

 airport taxi sign